dadhi/FastExpressionCompiler/README.md

 ## How it works

-The idea is to provide the fast compilation for the supported expression types, and fallback to the system `Expression.Compile()` for the not supported types:
+The idea is to provide the fast compilation for the supported expression types and fallback to the system `Expression.Compile()` for the not supported types:

+### What's not supported yet

-**V3 does not support yet:**
+**FEC V3 does not support yet:**

 - `Quote`
 - `Dynamic`